 It’s a pretty secure house, you know.

-The popularization of anti-work theory through the dozens of 2016 articles (see here and here for examples) I’ve scoured to be inadequate in their radical aspirations.
+The popularization of anti-work theory through the dozens of 2016 articles (see here and here for examples) I’ve scoured and found to be inadequate in their radical aspirations.
 Most of them want to do away with work so we can give the government a lot more power in society (also see here) for one purpose or another.
 Usually it’s so we can have a much stronger social network but it can be for any myriad of reasons.
 Perhaps the government is also going to help automation happen more quickly or they’re going to institute a universal basic income (UBI) for us, so we won’t have to work.

 The problem I have with these liberal interpretations of anti-work theory is that they’re fundamentally conservative, just like any good modern day liberal is.
 To be clear, what I mean by “liberal” is a philosophy that espouses the ideals of democratic government.
 A government that respects our individual liberties but is still involved in our lives to guarantee us all of the basic things we need (i.e. healthcare, food, income, etc.).